zcc861007/MyWebsite/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr. Chaochao Zhou is a Data Scientist at Musket Corp.
+His research interests include machine learning, reinforcement learning, and AI-driven quant trading